Swarm of fires as restrictions imposed across Northland

 It may have started when an earlier burnoff was fanned back into life by high winds.

-A forestry fire crew was back at the scene today to continue dampening down.
+A forestry fire crew was back at the scene today to continue damping down.

 About 2pm on Monday a blaze started by a rubbish fire at Cherrington Rd, Ōrauta, swept through an area of about 30 x 30m before it was put out by Kawakawa Fire Brigade.